 I studied the recorder at Seville’s conservatory with Guillermo Peñalver.
 When I was only 17, I moved to The Netherlands in order to further my studies, initially with Jeanette van Wingerden at the The Hague’s Koniklijk Conservatorium, and later with Walter van Hauwe at the Conservatorium van Amsterdam, graduating in 2001.
 I completed my studies with Pedro Memelsdorff at Esmuc in Barcelona, besides attending a good number of courses with Aldo Abreu.

-I’ve taught the recorder at several masterclasses held at the conservatories of Madrid, Zaragoza and Cuenca, as well as during the XIII, XIV y XV Muestra de Música Antigua Castillo de Aracena (Huelva).
+I’ve taught the recorder at several masterclasses held at conservatories in Madrid, Zaragoza, Cuenca, Esbjerg (Dk) and Faro (Pt), as well as during the XIII, XIV y XV Muestra de Música Antigua Castillo de Aracena (Huelva).
 Since 2004 I have been regularly teaching Recorder, Ornamentation and Improvisation for Period Instruments at Seville’s Conservatorio Superior de Música.

 Being able to practice and perform on finely handcrafted recorders has been a continual source of learning and inspiration for me.
 All my instruments have been made by world-renowned recorder makers Fred Morgan (carefully revised by Nikolaj Ronimus), Bob Marvin, Monika Musch and Ernst Meyer.
 In order to study the recorder repertoire from as many different historical periods as possible, my collection includes cylindrical recorders, a full Renaissance consort (4’ + 8’), a flauto doppio, “Ganassi-type” instruments, early baroque models after Van Eyck and Bassano, baroque recorders after Bressan, Denner, Stanesby, Debey & Bizey, and a modern tenor for contemporary music.